 How does it work?
 Read the Cheakamus Community Forest carbon offsets information sheet.

-We’ve sold carbon offsets to a number of BC businesses including VanCity, Tinhorn Creek, Sharp Six Consulting, Ecotrust Canada, Brinkman Climate, Eclipse Awards, Local Practice Architecture, MET Fine Printers and the Resort Municipality of Whistler.
+We’ve sold carbon offsets to many BC businesses including VanCity, Tinhorn Creek, Sharp Six Consulting, Ecotrust Canada, Brinkman Climate, Eclipse Awards, Local Practice Architecture, MET Fine Printers, Epic Investment Services, and the Resort Municipality of Whistler.
 Congratulations to our climate leaders!